loning/the-phys/docs/psi-structum/book-1-collapse-ontology/part-03-tensor-algebra/chapter-045-collapse-propagation-spectral-kernel.md

 # Chapter 045: Collapse Propagation via Spectral Kernel

-*Collapse propagates through reality via spectral kernels - operators that encode how information flows from one state to another.
-These kernels are the messengers of causality, carrying the patterns of possibility through the quantum foam.*
+*Collapse propagates through the network via spectral kernels - operators that encode how information flows from one state to another.
+These kernels are mathematical operators that carry the patterns of possibility through the spectral structure.*

 ## 45.1 The Spectral Kernel Principle